HISPlayer/UnrealMetaQuest-SDK/DRM.md

 Encrypted content is prepared using an encryption server and stored in a content library.
 The encrypted content is streamed or downloaded from the content library to client devices via content servers.
 Licenses to view the content are obtained from the License Server.

-The HISPlayer Unreal SDK for Android supports [Widevine DRM](https://www.widevine.com/solutions/widevine-drm).
+The HISPlayer Unreal SDK for Meta Quest supports [Widevine DRM](https://www.widevine.com/solutions/widevine-drm).
 Only Widevine with security L3 is supported.
 It is also possible to add another level of protection with DRM tokens, using a token header and a token value.

 It is possible to add the URL, the Key Server URI and the tokens from the Editor.
 Please, refer to the **BP_HISPlayer** located in